Documents - please click to open

 T – Team: To be a good team player, proving to be trustworthy and just, caring about others.

-Each class has a behaviour chart where the children aspire to reach the gold section by the end of every school day.
+Each Infant class has a behaviour chart where the children aspire to reach the gold section by the end of every school day.
+Children in junior classes use Class Dojo as a behaviour system.
 We use numerous rewards to encourage good behaviour, however we also have a set of sanctions for children who do not meet our behaviour expectations.
-You will find a copy of our Behaviour Policy which is available in the‘Useful Documents’ section of the school website.
+You will find a copy of our Behaviour Policy which is available in the 'Policies' section of the school website.

 Late arriving to school